mpv-player/mpv/DOCS/man/input.rst

     ``file_error``
         Set to mpv error string describing the approximate reason why playback failed.
 Unset if no error known.
-(In Lua scripting, this value was set on the ``error`` field directly.
-This is deprecated since mpv 0.33.0.
-        In the future, this ``error`` field will be unset for this specific event.)

     ``playlist_insert_id``
         If loading ended, because the playlist entry to be played was for example